fl101/awardfares-blog/_posts/2024-04-21-eurobonus-updates-apr-2024.md

 ### 3. Thai Temporarily Disappears from EuroBonus Booking Portal

 During April, there was a glitch/update on the EuroBonus portal in which [**it was not possible to redeem points for flights on Thai Airways**](https://blog.awardfares.com/thai-stops-working-with-eurobonus/).
-This happened right after [United also disappeared from the search portal](https://blog.awardfares.com/united-stops-working-with-eurobonus/).Luckily, the functionality was restored after several hours.
+This happened after [United also disappeared from the search portal](https://blog.awardfares.com/united-stops-working-with-eurobonus/).
+Luckily, the functionality was restored after several hours.

-**Heads up!** It's important to both keep an eye on these changes, and also to be prepared to embrace change.
-We advice all EuroBonus members to make any desired bookings right away if you see availability.
-The situation is changing rapidly, and there's no guarantee that the integration with each of the partner airlines will remain available until SAS officially leaves Star Alliance on August 31st.
-At AwardFares, we've witnessed several sudden changes without any notice when it comes to awards on partner airlines.
+**Heads up!** It's important to keep an eye on these changes and be prepared to embrace change.
+We advise all EuroBonus members to make any desired bookings right away if they see availability.
+The situation is changing rapidly, and there's no guarantee that the integration with each partner airline will remain available until SAS officially leaves Star Alliance on August 31.
+At AwardFares, we've witnessed several sudden changes without any notice regarding awards on partner airlines.

 Read more [in this post](https://blog.awardfares.com/thai-stops-working-with-eurobonus/).